rsre/HAReolink/README.md

 # Videolink Doorbell for Home Assistant

-A local custom integration that uses the same token-based CGI API as the Videolink camera web console for authentication, snapshots, and the native authenticated FLV live stream used by the browser player.
+A local custom integration that uses the token-based CGI API and the native authenticated FLV live stream.
 A secondary RTSP producer supplies the go2rtc audio backchannel for supported cameras.

 ## Install with HACS